hazelcast/hazelcast-jet-reference-manual/docs/100_The_Core_API/030_Processor.md

 to its outbound edge and forgets about the two items.
 It may also first receive B and wait for A.

 Now imagine this sequence: `A -- barrier -- B`.
-In at-least-once it processes both A and B, emits that to the downstream, and forgets about them.
+In at-least-once the processor may observe both A and B, emit its output, and forget about them.
+Then it will take a snapshot.
 After restart, however, the item B will be replayed because it occurred after the last snapshot, but item A won't.
 Now the processor is stuck forever in a state where it's expecting A and has no idea it already got both and emitted that fact.

 Problems similar to this will happen with any state the processor keeps until it has got enough information to emit the results and then forgets